MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

-The summary of this post is that, there is a lot to be optimistic about, but we should be cautiously optimistic as a lot of assumptions made here are currently without foundation but come from papers released with a relatively low amount of detail concerning the implementation of a lot of the details of these systems.
+The summary of this post is that, there is a lot to be optimistic about, but we should be cautiously optimistic as a lot of assumptions made here are currently untested for this project and  come from papers released with a relatively low amount of detail concerning the implementation of a lot of the details of these systems.

 ## References